-External Affairs and Regulation (EXAR) strengthens educational and community outcomes by leading strategic reform initiatives, securing national and state funding for education services, distributing funding to non-government schools and preschool providers, advising on strategic policy in higher education, and promoting high quality standards for early childhood education.
+External Affairs and Regulation strengthens educational and community outcomes by leading strategic reform initiatives, securing national and state funding for education services, distributing funding to non-government schools and preschool providers, advising on strategic policy in higher and tertiary education, and promoting high-quality standards for early childhood education.

 Office of the Secretary

-The Office of the Secretary provides high level secretariat and administrative support to the Secretary, Department of Education.
-It provides quality assurance processes to inform briefings and submissions to the Secretary and the Ministers’ offices and liaises with key internal and external stakeholders to provide advice and support to the Secretary and the Executive.
+The Office of the Secretary provides high level advice, secretariat and administrative support to the Secretary, Department of Education.
+It provides quality assurance processes to inform briefings and submissions to the Secretary and the Ministers’ offices.
+It also liaises with key internal and external stakeholders to provide advice and support to the Secretary and the Executive.